systemjs/systemjs/README.md

 * **[Plugins](#plugins):** A dynamic plugin system for modular loading rules.
 * **[Bundles](#production-bundles):** Dynamically link requires to bundle files.

-Designed to work with the [ES6 Module Loader polyfill](https://github.com/ModuleLoader/es6-module-loader) (17KB minified) for a combined footprint of 27KB.
-In future, with native implementations, the polyfill should no longer be necessary.
-Like jQuery provides for the DOM, this library can smoothes over inconsistiencies or missing practical functionality provided by the native System loader.
+Designed to work with the [ES6 Module Loader polyfill](https://github.com/ModuleLoader/es6-module-loader) (15KB minified) for a combined footprint of 27KB.
+In future, with native implementations, the ES6 Module Loader polyfill should no longer be necessary.
+As jQuery provides for the DOM, this library can smooth over inconsistiencies and missing practical functionality provided by the native System loader.

 Runs in the browser and NodeJS.